 Montreal Olympic Arena holds a special place in gymnastics history.
 It is here during the 1976 Montreal Olympics, famous Romanian gymnast Nadya Comaneci earned her first perfect 10 at the international competition.
 Nadya herself is going to be in Montreal as a Worlds’ spokesperson, but we are not likely to witness any 10s in Montreal this time.
 The judging system underwent a major change in 2006.
 The score is now the sum of D (difficulty) score and E (execution) score.
 D score is technically open-ended but has not reached more than 6.6 in this year’s top international women’s events, and maximum E score is actually 10 (no one earned it yet since the new system was introduced!).
 Simone Biles, the star of the last Olympic cycle (who is by the way slowly making her way back into the competition shape after almost a year-long break) earned the score of 15,933 on floor exercise in the all-around final in Rio.
 (Her D score was 6.8 and E score 9,133).

 Montreal Olympic Stadium is one of the city’s major tourist attractions, but there is so much more to see in this most «European» North American city which is celebrating its 375th anniversary this year.
-I will try to pack Montreal sightseeing into my busy gymnastics week and will highlight Montreal’s best attractions in a separate post for you.
+Read about Montreal’s TOP 10 that I was able to pack into my busy gymnastics week.

 First Worlds of the new Olympic cycles emerge on top of the myriad of changes and are especially exciting.
 Many athletes retire following Olympics, the rules get updated (some scores de-valued) and the future stars of the new Olympics emerge.
 (Simone Biles made her international debut at the post-Olympic Worlds 2013 which she won).